QubesOS/qubes-app-shutdown-idle/README.md

 ---------------------

-This is a simple script that watches the current qube for idleness and, if it's idle for more than 15 minutes, shuts it down.
+This is a simple script that watches the current qube for idleness and, if it's idle for more than 15 minutes (timeout time is defined in `qubesidle.idleness_monitor`), shuts it down.

 At the moment, only checking for visible windows is supported - when a VM has no visible windows for more than 15 minutes, it's going to be shut down.
 The